mbr-phys/TeX-Notes/Year 2/Astro/Galaxies.md

 * A halo around a galaxy has a very small density of stars
     * this is often too faint to see

+## Revision Lecture

+### Important Points

+- Dark matter:
+    - evidence of dark matter in each of the following
+    - Milky Way, other galaxies, clusters of galaxies
+- Galaxy properties:
+    - spiral
+    - elliptical
+    - irregular
+    - stars and gas and other constituents